jdelia/genesis-agent-profiles-extended/readme.txt

 This plugin extended the capabilities of the Genesis Agent Profiles plugin by AgentEvolution and is required to use this extended plugin.

-Added features:

-Agent Archive Page: Displays four columns (Desktop viewport 1024px and up) and is responsive.
-Two columns on viewports less than 1024px (iPad Portrait, etc.) and one column for smaller viewports (iPhone, etc).

 Read more about why we created the plugin here along with examples of how to style them: `http://savvyjackiedesigns.com/genesis-agent-profiles-extended-plugin/`.

 == Installation ==